 Amplitude of the QRS complex

 A QRS complex with large amplitudes may be explained by ventricular hypertrophy or enlargement (or a combination of both).
 The electrical currents generated by the ventricular myocardium are proportional to the ventricular muscle mass.
-Hypertrophy means that there is more muscle and hence larger electrical potentials generated.
-However, the distance between the heart and the electrodes may have a significant impact on amplitudes of the QRS complex.
+Hypertrophy means that there are more muscle and hence larger electrical potentials generated.
+However, the distance between the heart and the electrodes may have a significant impact on the amplitudes of the QRS complex.
 For example, slender individuals generally have a shorter distance between the heart and the electrodes, as compared with obese individuals.
 Therefore, the slender individual may present with much larger QRS amplitudes.
-Similarly, a person with chronic obstructive pulmonary disease often display diminished QRS amplitudes due to hyperinflation of thorax (increased distance to electrodes).
+Similarly, a person with chronic obstructive pulmonary disease (COPD) often displays diminished QRS amplitudes due to hyperinflation of thorax (increased distance to electrodes).
 Low amplitudes may also be caused by hypothyreosis.
 In the setting of circulatory collapse, low amplitudes should raise suspicion of cardiac tamponade.

 It is important to assess the amplitude of the R-waves.
 High amplitudes may be due to ventricular enlargement or hypertrophy.
 To determine whether the amplitudes are enlarged, the following references are at hand:

 - R-wave should be < 26 mm in V5 and V6.

 - R-wave amplitude in V5 + S-wave amplitude in V1 should be <35 mm.

 - R-wave amplitude in V6 + S-wave amplitude in V1 should be <35 mm.